 Do all metals conduct electricity?

 Yes, all metals conduct electricity.
 However, their resistance comes to play while discussing their conductivity.
-Higher the resistance, lower the conductivity.
+The higher the resistance, the lower the conductivity.

 So if you need high conductive metals, you should go for low resistance ones.
 And if you want nearly dielectric metal for your work, you should go for high resistant ones.

-But do keep in mind that all metal conducts electricity more or less.
+But do keep in mind that all metal conduct electricity more or less.
 And soldering is done using metals.
 So choose accordingly.

 Here’s a table showing resistance and thermal conductivity chart of metals: